abinit/abinit/doc/tutorial/paral_dfpt.md

 *tdfpt_03_MPI24.abo* and *tdfpt_04_MPI24.abo*.
 The naming convention is such that the number of cores used to run them is added after the name of the test: the *tdfpt_03.abi* files were run with 24 cores.
-The preparatory step took about 5 minutes, and the DFPT step took about 5 minutes as well.
+The preparatory step took about 1.5 minutes, and the DFPT step took about 3 minutes.

 {% dialog tests/tutoparal/Input/tdfpt_03.abi tests/tutoparal/Input/tdfpt_04.abi %}